TechneWare/SmarterMail.Cli/README.md

-MakeScript                        - Makes a commit script out of the proposed bans to be executed later Print [message]                   - Prints a message to the output Quit                              - Ends the program Restore [IpFragment | *]          - Restores the black list from previously stored data.
+MakeScript                        - Makes a commit script out of the proposed bans to be executed later Print [message]                   - Prints a message to the output Quit                              - Ends the program Restore [IpFragment | * force]    - Restores the black list from previously stored data.
-RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent blacklist Sched [#Seconds commandToRun]     - Schedules a job to run on an interval until stopped Session                           - Displays info about the current session Settings                          - Configures settings Version                           - Display Version Info Wait [milliseconds]               - Waits the specified number of milliseconds
+RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent black list Sched [#Seconds commandToRun]     - Schedules a job to run on an interval until stopped Session                           - Displays info about the current session SetOption [option value]          - Sets a system option to the specified value Settings                          - Configures settings UpdateBlacklist                   - Builds a blocking script and executes it in one step Version                           - Display Version Info Wait [milliseconds]               - Waits the specified number of milliseconds
 ```